Program Wellness Coordinator

 Pacific Quest cultivates Sustainable Growth in our students, in our families, in our communities, and in ourselves.

-To provide individualized, sustainable, personal development within a safe, structured, experiential and natural environment in a culture of unconditional support and personal responsibility.
+To provide individualized, sustainable, personal development within a safe, structured, experiential, and natural environment in a culture of unconditional support and personal responsibility.
 Program Wellness Coordinator will have a primary focus of promoting the optimal wellness of Pacific Quest students by assisting in the self-administration of medications and supplements, implementing directives which occur on Field Wellness Plans (FWP), leading regular exercise groups, completing Weekly Wellness Checks for students, and leading regular Wellness lessons.
 Each Program Wellness Coordinator staff will work eight-days on, six-days off from Thursday to Thursday.
-The Program Wellness Coordinator will be among a team of Wellness Coordinators to provide adequate coverage to both Adolescent and Young Adult Programs throughout the year.
-In order to rotate through the Wellness Coordinator pool, Program Wellness Coordinators will be asked to cover field program guide shifts on a regular rotation.
+The Program Wellness Coordinator will be among a team of Wellness Coordinators to provide adequate coverage to Programs throughout the year.
+In order to rotate through the Wellness Coordinator pool, Program Wellness Coordinators will be asked to cover program guide shifts on a regular rotation.

 Essential Duties and Responsibilities